-ANES 403 Acute Pain Management
+ANES 403 Acute Pain Management 4 weeks, Credits 3

 Students in this course are a member of the pain management team and apply the principles of evaluation of patients with acute and chronic pain syndromes.
 Time will be spent in the postoperative acute pain service.
 Teaching stresses the need for a complex, multidisciplinary approach to patients in pain.
 The course is useful for students planning a career not only in anesthesiology but also any specialty that manages patients presenting with pain, opioid use disorders such as hospital medicine, family medicine, internal medicine, emergency medicine, psychiatry and surgical specialties.
 This is an inpatient elective.
+Grading: Clinical Grading